 Yes, by now you know that Carolina Panthers owner Jerry Richardson is a lying scumbag.
-None of us really thought all that well of him back when he was insulting during the labor talks back in 2011, but getting caught lying is a different story. at the negotiating table
+None of us really thought all that well of him back when he was insulting Peyton Manning at the negotiating table during the labor talks back in 2011, but getting caught lying is a different story.

 And lying in an attempt to swindle more money out of taxpayers and the NFLPA is pretty much unforgivable.

 I say "swindle" because that's pretty much what Richardson did, if you believe the leaked Carolina Panthers financial reports that Deadpsin posted yesterday.

 For the year ending March 31, 2011, the Panthers recorded an operating profit of $78.7 million.
 During this time, Richardson was telling the NFLPA, media, and fans that the Panthers were losing money and that the NFL system was broken.
 Deadspin recalls this period of time in their article: